BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

   sidebar: left
 ---

-**Sample Background**
+**Background**

-_I have a personal project to create and document how to make and maintain a proprietary controlled language.
-This sample is the guide for Python developers or technical writers with the ability and resources to run Python scripts._
+\_I have a [personal project](https://github.com/BRochelleFisher/TWPortfolio/tree/main) to create and document how to make and maintain a proprietary controlled language.
+The in-progress dictionary is on [Google Drive](https://docs.google.com/spreadsheets/d/1Eqor-ys3PWhETH9ADSZiHAlgTcjmNn_oOX17rGmNh_o/edit?gid=29324754#gid=29324754)

+This sample is the guide for Python developers or technical writers with the ability and resources to run Python scripts.\_

 ---